Bank deposit delays: Some customers still haven’t been paid – KION546

 Asked for comment, multiple banks referred inquiries to The Clearing House, which is owned by the largest commercial banks including Bank of America, JPMorgan Chase, CitiBank and Wells Fargo.

-The Clearing House did not provide an updated comment on Monday or any timetable for when the problem will be fully resolved.
+MacSweeney, The Clearing House spokesperson, told CNN on Monday that the problem started as a “processing error” on Thursday where some ACH payment instructions were sent to financial institutions with account numbers and customers “masked.”
+That missing data meant that some ACH payments were delayed.

-In a statement on Saturday, The Clearing House told CNN it was “working with the financial institutions who have customers that have been impacted,” adding that “all other ACH transactions are processing as expected.”
+“The November 2nd error was an unfortunate and isolated issue, and immediate steps have been taken to prevent a reoccurrence,” The Clearing House spokesperson said.
+“The ACH network continues to operate normally, processing tens of millions of electronic payments each day.”

 The Federal Reserve alerted banks Friday afternoon there was a “processing issue” at ACH, the system that allows banks to send electronic payments to each other.
-Banks use that system to send everything from direct deposit paychecks to customer bill payments for mortgages and utilities.
+Banks use that system to send everything from direct deposit paychecks and Social Security checks to customer bill payments for mortgages and utilities.

 The Fed noted that the problem originated in the private-sector operator The Clearing House.

-Greg MacSweeney, a spokesperson for The Clearing House, said Friday the problem was caused by a “manual error” and was not linked to a cybersecurity issue.
+The Clearing House previously said the problem was caused by a “manual error” and was not linked to a cybersecurity issue.

 MacSweeney said the problem impacted less than 1% of the daily ACH volume in the United States.

 Of course, 1% of a massive system is still a large amount.
-The ACH Network processed 7.8 billion payments worth $19.7 trillion during the third quarter alone, according to Nacha, a nonprofit that governs the network.
+The ACH Network processed an average of $330 billion per day in September, according to Nacha, a nonprofit that governs the network.

 Multiple customers complained online over the weekend and on Monday about a lack of communication from their bank about the delayed deposits.